SXYTEM/UrbanOctoWaffle/README.md

 <div align="center">
     <img src="./src/media/logo.png" width="250"/>
     <h1><b>UrbanOctoWaffle</b></h1>
     <p><b>This is a Discord bot.
-It replies to messages containg words ending with "ing", with the same word, excpet ending with "ong".</b></p>
+It replies to messages containg words ending in "ing", with the same word, excpet ending in "ong".</b></p>
 </div>

 <div align="center">